-The Organization was awarded a \$120,972 capital grant through the Spokane County HHAA Grant.
+During the year ended June 30, 2021, the Organization was awarded a \$120,972 capital grant through the Spokane County HHAA Grant.
 The purpose of this grant is to fund the expansion of one of the Organization's family emergency shelter facilities.
-Through June 30, 2021, none of these funds had been expended or received.
+During the years ended June 30, 2022 and 2021, the Organization recognized revenue totaling \$120,972 and \$0, respectively, for activities associated with this grant.